 Are you in a relationship with an ENTJ?
 Congratulations!
 You must be a really good-looking person as it is the first of many requirements ENTJs have.
-Not only you look good, you also managed to snatch one of the highest earning personality types, according to a 2015 study.
+Not only do you look good, but you also managed to snatch one of the highest earning personality types, according to a 2015 study.
 Considering today’s volatile economy, this is a no small consideration.

 Now you may be wondering how things will go from here, as you are beginning to realize that your significant other isn’t an ordinary person.
 This post will tell it all — how ENTJs fall in love, date, commit, marry and, sometimes, break up.

 As it was said in our detailed ENTJ profile here, ENTJs fall in love quickly and easily.
 ENTJs — both men and women — are naturally competitive and want to have a partner with better than average looks.
 However, ENTJs are far from superficial and being just a pretty face won’t get you an ENTJ singing ballads under your window.

 People with this personality type have large goals, and they will not allow emotions to ruin their plans no matter how painful it may be.
 To be with an ENTJ, you need to fit his or her overall plan.
 You should complete their own image of success and attractiveness without overshadowing them.
 In other words, you should be successful and attractive without competing with your ENTJ.